 I’m going to show you eight different exercises and stretches that will help alleviate some of that stiffness and get your blood flowing.
 You’ll be able to pop out of bed energized and ready for your day.

 Feel free to do the exercises in whatever order you choose, however, I do recommend starting with a full-body stretch.

 - Kick off the covers and stretch your arms overhead.
 (You may need to scoot down in your bed to give you room).
 Reach down with your feet at the same time to feel your WHOLE body stretching.
 Take a few deep breaths

 - Increases circulation and awareness of your body

 - Stretches your arms, back, neck, legs, and feet.

 Knees to chest

-This pose is also referred as wind-relieving pose or Energy freeing Pose.
+This pose is also referred to as a wind-relieving pose or Energy freeing Pose.
 Yep, wind-relieving.

 - Bring one knee at a time towards your chest.
 Take your arms around your legs and give yourself a big hug.
 (This may be your first and only hug, so make it a good one)!